rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - This portion has been completely implemented.
 The `send_frame` function in the module supports all the 10 types of frames.

+*Section 7* deals with the error module for which I have added a basic module which can be found [here](https://github.com/whoami-nr/luasec/blob/dev/src/http2_error.lua).

 *Section 8* deals with HTTP/2 connection management and deals just with specifying which frames have been used for what kind of requests and what to do when we receive a response.
 I used this section as a reference for implementing my HTTP/2 connection module.
 Other sections in the RFC are also just considerations and references for a good implementation.